-SpaceABLE radiation-resistant optical transceivers
+SpaceABLE 50G and 150G radiation-resistant optical transceivers

 Reflex Photonics’ SpaceABLE™ radiation resistant transceivers are engineered to withstand radiation doses >100 krad (Si).
 The SpaceABLE embedded optical modules are rugged devices offering high bandwidth (greater than 150 Gbps) in a chip-size package.